 What values does it stand for?

 Unless these questions are dealt with right at the outset, you will find yourself at a loss for direction.
 These are fundamental to the brand strategy.
 The promise a brand is making to its consumers.
 A brand that does not know who it is and what it stands for, will have no way to determine what it wants people to know about it.

 Determining what the consumer or target demography wants and developing an offering to respond to it. (the Product).

 Creating the right Pricing.
 The right Packaging and then the right Channels of distribution (Place).

 Formulating the correct message, knowing who you are speaking to, when is the best time to present your brand - this is where one needs to rely on a solid marketing plan.
 In other words, the brand is the idea that waits in the wings waiting for a proper marketer to set the stage and introduce it to the audience.

 What Matters More

 There’s a reason why marketing and branding go together.
 At the heart of any marketing plan lies the brand.
 Interestingly enough, while a good marketing plan is required to establish a brand with the consumers, eventually, the brand begins to speak for itself requiring the marketing strategy to work around it.
-Brand loyalty drives the sales and marketing settles down at widening the reach of the brand.

 When consumers own a brand and are central to the brand strategy, they are aligning themselves to the values it stands for.
 While marketing tactics can be changed from time-to-time the brand voice must remain constant.
 The core promise of the product to its target audience cannot change.